How to Raise Confident and Resilient Children (5 Proven Parenting Tips)

 🔹 The next time your child makes a mistake, instead of fixing it or criticizing them, ask:

-This teaches responsibility and helps them bounce back stronger.
+This teaches responsibility and helps them build resilience to bounce back stronger.

 Life is not always easy.
 Rejection, frustration, and disappointment are part of growing up.